Vinelab/cdn/readme.md

 'cache-control' => 'max-age=2628000',
 ```

+You can always refer to the AWS S3 Docuemntation for more details: [aws-sdk-php](http://docs.aws.amazon.com/aws-sdk-php/v3/guide/)

 ## Usage

 #### Push

-Upload your assets with
+Upload assets
 ```bash
 php artisan cdn:push
 ```
 #### Empty

-Delete all of your assets remotely with
+Delete all of your assets remotely
 ```bash
 php artisan cdn:empty
 ```